google/applied-computing-series/ac1/_sources/sql/aggregating.rst

      trip_data

-Note that selecting distinct values is exactly equivalent to selecting grouped values.
+Note that selecting distinct values is equivalent to selecting grouped values.

 .. activecode:: bikeshare_distinct_bike_using_group_by